This post shows students and new users how to set laptop lid close action to do nothing if the laptop lid or screen is closed in Windows 11.

 Windows 11 has a centralized location for majority of its settings.
 From system configurations to creating new users and updating Windows, all can be done from its System Settings pane.

 However, many advanced settings can still be done in the old Control Panel.
-Changing lid close actions is one of the changes that you’ll need to go to the Control Panel for.
+Changing lid open actions is one of the changes that you’ll need to go to the Control Panel for.

 When the Control Panel app opens, go to Hardware and Sound category group highlighted below.